Villa Marci

 • If you want to enjoy a sunset in total connection with nature and the spirit of the places, go to Plemmirio, at the height of the Gates 21, 22 and 23.
 A show of superhuman beauty will shine in front of you… You will see the wonder of the Plemmirio cliffs that stretch out in front of the coast.
 In the distance you will see the Arenella and its low roofs, its soft colors and its golden beaches… simply gorgeous!

-Going to visit the reserve of Pantalica means hiking in the history, culture and nature of the south-east Sicily.
-Unesco World Heritage Site in 2005, it covers 3,712 hectares in the territories of Sortino, Ferla, Cassaro, Buscemi and Palazzolo Acreide.
+Going to visit the reserve of Pantalica means hiking in the history, culture, and nature of southeast Sicily.
+UNESCO World Heritage Site in 2005, it covers 3,712 hectares in the territories of Sortino, Ferla, Cassaro, Buscemi, and Palazzolo Acreide.

-It is a little paradises which give the visitor moments of absolute peace in contact with nature, besides one of the most important archaeological sites in Sicily, situated in a deep gorge in the Iblei Mountains.
-The first to tell about Pantalica was Thucydides, which fixes the birth in 792 BC.
-The first inhabitants of these rocks were the Sicilians (“the people of the bees”, so called because they live in the caves they had dug in the stone) who built the cemetery, the largest of Sicily with over 5000 tombs, in natural caves hollowed into the bare rock, dating back to between the 13th and 7th centuries BC.
-The necropolis offers a though-provoking insight into Sicily before the arrival of the first Greek colonists.
-For a long time it remained uninhabited, but had a second settlement in the Byzantine era when many to escape from the Arab invasions, found refuge there.
+It is a little paradise that gives the visitor moments of absolute peace in contact with nature, besides one of the most important archaeological sites in Sicily, situated in a deep gorge in the Iblei Mountains.
+The first to tell about Pantalica was Thucydides, who fixes the birth in 792 BC.
+The first inhabitants of these rocks were the Sicilians (“the people of the bees,” so called because they live in the caves they had dug in the stone) who built the cemetery, the largest of Sicily with over 5000 tombs, in natural caves hollowed into the bare rock, dating back to between the 13th and 7th centuries BC.
+The necropolis offers a thought-provoking insight into Sicily before the arrival of the first Greek colonists.
+For a long time, it remained uninhabited but had a second settlement in the Byzantine era when many, to escape from the Arab invasions, found refuge there.
 Of this period is the rock village of San Micidiario, in the center of which there is the church by the same name, once adorned with Byzantine paintings.

 Since 2002, the city of Ragusa joined the UNESCO list and became in recent years an exceptional tourist destination, both thanks to its baroque charm nestled in the old part of the town and the beautiful beaches of the coast.